 5. Get licensed

-Obtain a license to practice in whatever state you’ll be employed in.
+Obtain a license to practice in the state where you’ll be employed.
 Check to see if that state requires an additional clinical exam.

 |MS, Vision Science||Prepares students for teaching or research in the ophthalmic industry|